tanjieling0/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`.
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
+* `find r/` will search for contacts with an empty remark.

 Examples:
 * `find John` returns `john` and `John Doe`.